pyarmak/entrada-1x-docs/user/docs/schedulingevents/index.md

 #Scheduling Events
-Entrada uses the word event to describe any scheduled time in an organisation's calendar.
+Elentra uses the word event to describe any scheduled time in an organisation's calendar.
 Events can be learning oriented and include lectures, labs, clinical experiences, independent reading time, etc. or can represent other activities including lunch, paperwork collection, clubs, committee meetings, etc.  The types of events included in a calendar are up to the organisation.
 Scheduling events is accomplished through the Manage Events tab and is available to users with administrative role types (e.g., staff>admin).
 Faculty members assigned as course or program directors can view and edit events within their own course(s), however, they cannot schedule events through the user interface.

-Some notable features of scheduling events with Entrada include:
+Some notable features of scheduling events with Elentra include:

 * the ability to export and import CSV files to create schedules,
 * the ability to copy existing events into a new schedule, including mapped curriculum tag sets, descriptions and instructions, and affiliated resources,